My interest in psychology did not begin with textbooks.

 I now understand that most behaviour is context-driven, not value-driven.
 People adapt to the system they are placed in, often without conscious awareness.
 Change the frame and the behaviour follows.

-Even now, I would describe myself as a relative novice in fully grasping this.
+Even now, I would describe myself as a novice in fully grasping this.
 Human systems are complex, layered, and adaptive.
 The learning never really ends.

 This isn’t cynicism.